You will be rewarded with plenty of colorful blossoms by growing climbing roses in the garden

 Some vigorous varieties can even grow into a tree to help old trees shine like new.

-When planting a Climber or a Rambler, make sure you read my Guide To Growing Roses For Beginners first.
-These basics guidelines will make sure your roses will be planted in the best possible way.
+Make sure to read my Guide to Growing Roses for Beginners before you start growing climbing roses.
+These basics guidelines will ensure your roses will be established in the best possible way.

-Although growing Climbing roses and Ramblers on nearly every structure is possible, it is an advantage to know where your roses feel well and will show off their beauty at their best.
+Although you can grow Climbers and Ramblers on nearly every structure, it is an advantage to know where roses feel good to show their best.

-Pay attention to the same things I recommended for arches.
+Pay attention to the same things I recommended for arbors.

-A garden arbor is basically the same as an arch, but with a seat or bench underneath it.
-A place where you sit and relax, where you can enjoy your garden.
+A garden arch is basically the same as an arbor, but with a seat or bench.
+A place to sit and relax, a retreat where you can enjoy your garden.

-about planting fragrant roses along with some other flowers with a scent like
+Consider planting fragrant roses along with other scented flowers like Jasmine and Lilies.

-When you want to grow roses to cover a wall of a house, garage or other structures, trellises affixed to them will help the Climbers or Ramblers to find their way upwards.
+When you want to grow roses to cover a wall of a house, garage or other structures, trellises affixed to them will help the Climbers or Ramblers to find their way upward.